sreejitaduttaa/fastn-challenge-4/README.md

 # Overview
-This is a submission form page built with fastn.
+This is an expander UI built with fastn.

-It's Challenge 8 of the fastn champions challenge!
+It's Challenge 4 of the fastn champions challenge!